LeungSamWai/LeungSamWai.github.io/index.md

 <hr>
 <h3 class="text-center">News</h3>
+- [Mar 08, 2024] ``Shot assignment on VQE'' was accpeted by JCTC.
+Cheers!
 - [Feb 20, 2024] ``PDE on manifold'' was accepted by Applied and Computational Harmonic Analysis .
 Cheers!

 <hr>